Thoughts On How To Be More Interesting

 Learn to present what you have to say in an engaging manner

 This is connected to the points above.
 There's no point in saying something if the other person doesn't care about it.
-You've got to know your audience to a degree and tailor your conversation to what they'd prefer to hear about.
-Like say your grandma asks you about how college is going.
-You may be interesting by going into detail about the subjects you're taking.
-If your parents ask, you may concentrate on the friends you're meeting and how you're fitting in, because you can tell that's what they primarily want to know about.
-You may tell your home-town buddies drinking stories.
+You've got to know your audience to a degree and tailor your conversation to them.
+Say various people ask about how university is going for you.
+What's interesting to your grandpa may be what subjects you're taking.
+Your parents may really want to hear about your new friends and how you're settling into life in a different city.
+Your hometown buddies may want the partying stories.

 Being interesting is about fostering your uniqueness

-Don't feel you're entitled to be seen as interesting just because you have certain knowledge
+Don't feel you're entitled to be seen as interesting just because you have certain knowledge or experiences